 These earlier solutions were still not ideal for efficient real-time communication—short polling is intensive, because for every request the non-payload data is re-sent and must be parsed, including the header html, the web url, and other repetitive information that wastes resources.

-Long polling can provide fast communication in many environments and is widely used, but there are some drawbacks to using this method, as opposed to true push-based methods like WebSocket connections or Server Side Events (SSE).
-Long polling is intensive on the server side, as it requires continuous resources to hold a connection open (but it still uses less than repeatedly sending requests).
-Web servers generally work to send responses as quickly and with as little bandwidth as possible, which conflicts with long polling requiring the connections to stay open.
+Long polling provides fast communication in many environments and is widely used, often as opposed to true push-based methods like WebSocket connections or Server Side Events (SSE).
+Long polling can seem intensive on the server side, as it requires continuous resources to hold a connection open, but it uses much less than repeatedly sending polling requests.

+WebSockets were invented by developers to effectively facilitate real-time results.
 WebSockets work by initiating continuous, full-duplex communication between a client and server.
 This reduces unnecessary network traffic, as data can immediately travel both ways through a single open connection.
-This increases speed and real-time capability on the web.
-WebSockets also enable servers to keep track of clients and “push” data to them as needed, which was not possible using only HTTP.
+This provides speed and real-time capability on the web.
+Websockets also enable servers to keep track of clients and “push” data to them as needed, which was not possible using only HTTP.

 Google Chrome was the first browser to include standard support for WebSockets in 2009.
 RFC 6455—The WebSocket Protocol—was officially published online in 2011.
 The WebSocket Protocol and WebSocket API are standardized by the W3C and the IETF, and support across browsers is very common.